AFNetworking/AFNetworking/README.md

 ## Unit Tests

 AFNetworking includes a suite of unit tests within the Tests subdirectory.
-In order to run the unit tests, you must install the testing dependencies via [CocoaPods](http://cocoapods.org/):

-    $ cd Tests
-    $ pod install

-Once testing dependencies are installed, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.

-### Running Tests from the Command Line

-Tests can also be run from the command line or within a continuous integration environment.
-The [`xcpretty`](https://github.com/mneorr/xcpretty) utility needs to be installed before running the tests from the command line:

-    $ gem install xcpretty

-Once `xcpretty` is installed, you can execute the suite via `rake test`.
+These tests can be run simply be executed the test action on the platform framework you would like to test.

 ## Credits